OndrejSladky/fmsi-supplement/README.md

   - The resulting file:
     [data/sars-cov-2_pangenome_k32.fa.xz](data/sars-cov-2_pangenome_k32.fa.xz)

+For each of the pan-genomes, we add one reference genome to the [data/](data/) directory, downloaded from [NCBI](https://www.ncbi.nlm.nih.gov/).
+These reference genomes are used to generate positive streaming queries using [Wgsim](https://github.com/lh3/wgsim).

 For generating negative membership queries to these datasets, we used a 2MB prefix of the FASTA file for chromosome 1 of *H. sapiens* genome (`GRCh38.p14 Primary Assembly`, `NC_000001.11`), downloaded from [NCBI](https://www.ncbi.nlm.nih.gov); see  [data/GRCh38.p14.chromosome1.prefix2M.fasta.xz](data/GRCh38.p14.chromosome1.prefix2M.fasta.xz)